DennisMwangi1/varsity-soko-preview/README.md

 VarsitySoko is an e-commerce platform designed for university students to **buy and sell products & services** within their campus.

+## 🎯 Key Features

+### 🔎 Smart Search & Category Filters
+Easily find products or services using keywords, categories, and filters.
+VarsitySoko suggests **top results** and **category-based recommendations** for a smooth browsing experience.

+### 📩 In-App Messaging
+Buyers and sellers can chat directly within the platform, ensuring **secure communication** without needing external apps.
+Messages include **read receipts** and are tied to specific products.

+### 📊 Seller Analytics Dashboard
+Sellers get a **personalized dashboard** with insights into their sales, product views, and customer interactions.
+This helps optimize listings and pricing.

+### 📍 University-Based Listings
+Unlike other marketplaces, VarsitySoko ensures that listings are **restricted to students within the same university**, preventing scams and keeping transactions local.

+### 🔒 Secure Transactions *(Coming Soon)*
+A built-in **trusted delivery & payment system** will allow verified businesses to handle transactions, ensuring **safe exchanges** between students.

 ---

 ## 📸 Screenshots